product-polk/skatewithbitcoin/README.md

 - Use LEFT/RIGHT arrows to adjust speed
 - While in the air, press Q, E, or R to perform tricks
 - Avoid obstacles and score points by doing tricks

+## Customizing the Game

+You can completely customize the look of the game by replacing the default graphics with your own images.

+### Custom Images

+The game supports custom images for:
+- Player character (different states: idle, skating, jumping, etc.)
+- Skateboard
+- Obstacles (boxes, ramps, rails)
+- Background (parallax layers)

+See [CUSTOM_IMAGES_GUIDE.md](CUSTOM_IMAGES_GUIDE.md) for detailed instructions on preparing and adding your own custom images.

 ## License